 With a reliable, efficient, clean and safe public transport network, it is easy to get around without a car in Switzerland.
 Train, tram and bus networks cover the entire country, and there are also extensive cycling routes, with bicycles easy to organise.

-The Half-Fare pass (German: Halbtax, French: Demi-Tarif) allows half price travel on the entire Swiss public transport network.
+The Half-Fare pass (Halbtax, DE and Demi-Tarif, FR) allows you to travel at half price for a year on the entire Swiss public transport network.
 This includes all SBB/CFF/FFS railway routes, many private and mountain railways, boat and ferry crossings, and even Post-buses (which provide connections in more remote areas).
-It is worth the investment if you are planning to be in Switzerland for more than just a short stay.
+It is worth the investment if you are planning to be in Switzerland for more than just a short stay and if you have to travel frequently by train.
 There is a choice of one, two, or three years' validity.
 Passes can be purchased online or at railway stations.
 Bring a valid passport or identity document and a recent photograph.

-If you want to save some money on train tickets, it makes sense to be on the lookout for Supersaver tickets (German: Sparbillet, French: billets dégriffés).
+If you want to save some money on train tickets, it makes sense to be on the lookout for Supersaver tickets (Sparbillet, DE or billets dégriffés, FR).
 On these tickets you can get a discount of up to 70% and can be bought directly on the SBB app.
 The only catch is that you need to purchases these tickets for a specific connection and are not valid for the entire day.
-However, if you already know you will take a certain connection well in advance, it makes sense to purchase these.
+However, if you already know you will take a certain connection well in advance, it makes sense to purchase them.